 What Can You Do With a College Degree in Healthcare Management?

-- Hospital executives provide the backbone for hospital services and facilities.
-They are responsible for running their facility smoothly and successfully, ensuring optimum patient care and site services.
-Hospital executives hire doctors and nurses, provide comfortable patient surroundings, and develop state-of-the-art facilities and medical equipment.
-Healthcare executives must stay abreast of the latest developments in a range of related areas.
-Technological advances, human resource developments, legalities, and patient care techniques are all the domain of the hospital executive.
+Hospital executives are the backbone for hospital services and facilities.
+They are responsible for running their facility smoothly and successfully, striving for optimal patient care and site services.
+Hospital executives develop their medical facilities by hiring doctors and nurses, creating comfortable patient surroundings and ordering important medical equipment.
+Technological advances, human resource developments, legalities and patient care techniques are all the domain of the hospital executive.

-- Rather than being tied down to one individual facility, healthcare consultants cultivate a complete and thorough understanding of the healthcare industry as a whole.
+Rather than working for one individual facility, healthcare consultants cultivate a complete and thorough understanding of the healthcare industry as a whole.
 They offer their knowledge and organizational ability to a wide range of facilities on an as-needed basis.
-Healthcare consultants are highly valued within the healthcare community for their firm knowledge of the foundations of healthcare management, their skill at analyzing trends and data, and their ability to design and implement special projects for a variety of facilities.
+Healthcare consultants must develop knowledge of the foundations of healthcare management, skill at analyzing trends and data, and the ability to design and implement special projects for a variety of facilities.

 Consultants' unique abilities to enter the scene of a new facility, to organize special projects, and to train staff make them a valuable commodity in the hot healthcare market.
 Also, since healthcare consultants will often work for different facilities and facility types on a project-to-project basis, they experience a unique perspective on the many organizational styles and trends within the healthcare industry.
 Consultants use that knowledge to benefit the patients of many facilities rather than just one.

-- Emergency medical services (EMS) administrators coordinate with hospitals and state agencies to ensure that community members will have the help they need in an emergency situation.
-This aspect of healthcare administration is both high-pressure and highly rewarding.
-EMS administrators coordinate emergency response communication and resources within their geographic area of responsibilities, using their organizational talent to make certain that ambulances and emergency personnel are ready and waiting to help those in need.
+Emergency medical services (EMS) administrators coordinate with hospitals and state agencies to supply aid in an emergency situation.
+EMS administrators coordinate emergency response communication and resources within their geographic area of responsibilities, organizing ambulances and emergency personnel to be ready and waiting as necessary to help those who may find themselves in need.

 A career as a public health planner can be incredibly gratifying, for the right initiatives can improve people's lives by helping community members to live in a fuller and healthier manner.
 This is also one of the most dynamic and challenging career paths in the healthcare field.
 The healthcare planner must be able to constantly predict and adjust to consumer and healthcare trends.
 A health planner may work as part of a team one day and be alone with his research the next.
-Using a combination of research skills, problem-solving ability, expertise and compassion, public health planners provide a much-needed service, benefiting individuals and communities alike.
+Using a combination of research skills, problem-solving ability, expertise and compassion, public health planners are able to benefit individuals and communities alike.

 While requirements vary from state to state, healthcare management professionals generally must obtain licensure only in specific circumstances.
 Within the healthcare management field, a license may be required for professionals who wish to open their own facilities.
 Most states also require nursing homes and long-term care providers to obtain licenses.